-At December 31, 2016, we had unrestricted cash and cash equivalents of \$2.7 million compared to \$10.8 million of unrestricted cash, cash equivalents and marketable securities at December 31, 2015.
+At September 30, 2016, we had cash and cash equivalents of \$4.3 million compared to \$13.3 million of cash, cash equivalents and marketable securities at December 31, 2015.
 Under our term loan with Oxford Finance LLC, we are required to maintain a \$2.5 million compensating balance until such time as we raise an additional \$6.0 million (excluding payments under our KemPharm Agreement) through the issuance of equity securities and from upfront payments under license, joint venture, collaboration or other partnering transactions.
-We had an accumulated deficit of approximately \$374.7 million and \$367.3 million at December 31, 2016 and December 31, 2015, respectively.
-We had a loss from operations of \$6.6 million and a net loss of \$7.4 million for the year ended December 31, 2016, compared to a net loss from operations of \$4.0 million and net loss of \$5.0 million for the year ended December 31, 2017, our unrestricted cash and cash equivalents was \$3.7 million (which is after the deduction of the \$2.5 million compensating balance requirement under our term loan with Oxford).
-Our current unrestricted cash and cash equivalents will not be sufficient to fund the development of our products utilizing our Limitx and Impede Technologies, and our related operating expenses beyond mid-2017 while maintaining compliance with the \$2.5 million compensating balance requirement under our term loan with Oxford Finance LLC.
+We had an accumulated deficit of approximately \$376.2 million and \$367.3 million at September 30, 2016 and December 31, 2015, respectively.
+We had a loss from operations of \$8.3 million and a net loss of \$8.9 million for the nine months ended September 30, 2016, compared to a net loss from operations of \$3.3 million and net loss of \$4.1 million for the nine months ended September 30, 2017, our unrestricted cash and cash equivalents was \$2.2 million (which is after the deduction of the \$2.5 million compensating balance requirement under our term loan with Oxford).